Trump son-in-law Kushner to take senior White House role

 - A story of Earl Thomas, a fur hat and a group of die-hard Russian Seahawks fans VIEW

-In a statement, Trump said Kushner will be an “invaluable member of my team as I set and execute an ambitious agenda.”
+In a statement Monday, Trump said Kushner will be an “invaluable member of my team as I set and execute an ambitious agenda.”

 Kushner will resign as CEO of his family’s real estate company and as publisher of the New York Observer.
 He will also divest “substantial assets,” Gorelick said.
 The lawyer said Kushner would not be taking a salary.
 Ivanka Trump will also be leaving her executive roles at the Trump Organization — her father’s real estate company — and her own fashion brands.